PrajwalMDeshanur/LibraryManagementSystem/README.md

 - Maintains high data integrity and consistency, reducing potential errors in data management.

 ## How to Use
-1. **Setup**: Use the provided SQL file (`Library.sql`) to create the database schema in your preferred database management system (e.g., MySQL, PostgreSQL).
+1. **Setup**: Use the provided SQL file (`Library.sql`) to create the database schema in Microsoft SQL Server Management Studio 20 (SSMS 20).
 2. **Data Insertion**: Populate the tables with sample data to simulate library operations.
-3. **Query Execution**: Run the provided SQL queries to perform various operations like tracking book borrowings, finding popular books, and managing subscriber data.
+3. **Query Execution**: Run the provided SQL queries in SSMS to perform various operations like tracking book borrowings, finding popular books, and managing subscriber data.

 ## Conclusion
-This project demonstrates the effective use of database design principles to manage the complex operations of a library.
+This project demonstrates the effective use of database design principles and the capabilities of Microsoft SQL Server Management Studio 20 to manage the complex operations of a library.
 The system is optimized for performance, data integrity, and scalability, making it a reliable solution for library management.

----